RANDCorporation/Artists-in-the-Pandemic/README.md

 Daniel Schwam (dschwam@rand.org)

 * Feel free to contact team leads with any questions or if you are interested in contributing!

+## Suggested citations for this repository:

+Marrone, James V., Resetar, Susan A., and Schwam, Daniel, “The Pandemic Is a Disaster for Artists” GitHub, RAND Corporation Repository, last updated 4 August 2020.
+As of August 27, 2020: https://github.com/RANDCorporation/Artists-in-the-Pandemic

+Resetar, Susan A., Marrone, James V., and Schwam, Daniel, “Arts and Cultural Workers Are Especially Vulnerable to the Pandemic” GitHub, RAND Corporation Repository, last updated 4 August 2020.
+As of August 27, 2020: https://github.com/RANDCorporation/Artists-in-the-Pandemic